Parsa-Rajabi/CMPT-276/docs/midterm.md

 ## Details

 - The exam is closed book, with the exception of one letter-sized, one-sided cheatsheet (can be handwritten or typed)
+  - You can choose to use the cheatsheet or not.
+It is not mandatory.
+  - The cheatsheet can include any hand drawn or screenshot of graphics, notes, etc. that you think will help you during the exam.
   - The cheatsheet must be submitted with the exam.
 Make sure to write your full name and student number on it.
-  - Cheatsheets that have been written on both sides will not be allowed.
+  - Cheatsheets that have been written on both sides will not be allowed and taken away
 - You should take the time to review all course materials in detail (including labs, assignments, assigned readings/videos/etc.).

 ## Topics